AireStream

 When a user asks ChatGPT to recommend a professional service firm, a supplier, or a specialist provider, the model does not crawl the web as Google does.
 It operates through two distinct pathways.
 The first is parametric recall: knowledge encoded during training, where brands mentioned repeatedly across authoritative sources during the training window develop stronger neural representations.
 The second is live retrieval: for queries that trigger web search, ChatGPT rewrites the query into targeted sub-queries, sends them to search partners, and selects from the returned results (OpenAI, 2025).

 In both cases, the model narrows to a specific pool of trusted source categories before individual brands are assessed.
-Research analysing 5.7 million citations found that AI models consistently return to three source types for commercial recommendations: structured directories and review aggregators, editorial lists and vertical publications, and high-authority reference sources (Goodie, 2025).
+Analysis of citation patterns shows that AI models consistently return to three source types for commercial recommendations: structured directories and review aggregators, editorial lists and vertical publications, and high-authority reference sources.
 Your website is rarely in that pool by default.

 The source pool filter

 The source pool filter is the mechanism by which ChatGPT identifies which categories of external source to retrieve from, based on query type and vertical.
 For buying-intent queries, forums and social platforms drop sharply in citation share.
 Analysis of over 36,000 commercial queries found forums account for only approximately 11% of citations, whilst structured directories and editorial review sites dominate (First Page Sage, 2026).
-For UK professional services specifically, platforms like Clutch lead citation share across agency and service verticals, with review aggregators and editorial directories consistently outperforming individual brand websites (Wellows, 2025; Goodie, 2025).
+For UK professional services specifically, platforms like Clutch lead citation share across agency and service verticals, with review aggregators and editorial directories consistently outperforming individual brand websites.

 The implication is direct: if your business does not appear on the source types ChatGPT retrieves from for your sector, the quality of your own site is irrelevant.
 You are not in the pool.